Colorado State University Pueblo: Campus

-CSU Pueblo is located north of CO-47 in Pueblo, Colorado, a city of approximately 106,000 residents located in the Pikes Peak region of southern Colorado.
+CSU Pueblo is located north of CO-47 in Pueblo, Colorado, a city of approximately 112,000 residents located in the Pikes Peak region of southern Colorado.
 The university's 275 acre main campus is located in the Belmont area of northern Pueblo.
 The original 850-acre land was donated to build the campus.
 In 1985, the university determined that the current campus and anticipated growth could be accommodated on 275 acres.
 Over time the university has sold the excess property.
 To the northwest of campus sits the Walking Stick Golf Course.

 The campus architecture style was called "Modern Aztec" by the designers in 1963.
 The unique architecture of the buildings earned a national award by the American Institute of Architects.
 Most campus buildings reflect the International Style of the 1960s.
 Today, there are 18 buildings, numerous baseball and softball fields, a soccer/lacrosse complex and the ThunderBowl.
 These include an administration building, student center, library, child care center and student recreation center which is adjacent to the university's primary athletic complex, Massari Arena.

 The campus began a major renovation in 2007, as renovations were made to Massari Arena and construction began on the new student recreation center, which was completed in time for the start of the 2008–2009 academic year.
 In 2011, a multimillion-dollar renovation project was completed on the university's Library and Academic Resources Center (LARC) and a 1.2 megawatt solar array, as well as construction of three new residence halls (Culebra, Crestone, and Greenhorn).
 The LARC was LEED Platinum certified by the U.S. Green Building Council, the council's highest certification.

 The newly renovated Occhiato Student Center opened in January 2018.
-Future plans include expanding the soccer facility to provide for more services and to allow the addition of a lacrosse program, as well as the demolition and reconstruction of the aging Belmont Residence Hall.
-Construction on the new academic building began in the summer of 2014, located just west of the Chemistry Building.
+Future plans include expanding the soccer facility to provide for more services and to allow the addition of a lacrosse program.
+Construction on the General Classroom Building began in the summer of 2014, located just west of the Chemistry Building.

 Organization

 Administration

 The Board of Governors presides over the Colorado State University System (CSU System), which comprises Colorado State University, Colorado State University Pueblo and Colorado State University Global.
-The Board of Governors consists of nine voting members appointed by the Governor of Colorado and confirmed by the Colorado State Senate and four elected non-voting members.
+The Board of Governors consists of nine voting members appointed by thegGovernor of Colorado and confirmed by the Colorado State Senate and four elected non-voting members.
 Voting members are community leaders from many fields, including agriculture, business, and public service.
 A student and faculty representative from each university act as non-voting board members.
 The board also appoints a chancellor to oversee both university presidents.